Steve Moxon, Deepcar near Sheffield, UK. stevemoxon3(at)talktalk.net

-My background science-wise is psychology and biology; politically, originally, centre-Left (in UK terms) / ‘green’, and now non- and indeed anti-ideological as far as it’s possible to be so.
-The appallingly poor BSc psychology I was ‘taught’ at the University of Liverpool, England, in the late 1970s (when behaviourism and even psychoanalysis still held sway, before psychology became much more a science as it gained its crucial evolutionary underpinning, and Robin Dunbar transformed the department very much for the better.
+My background science-wise is psychology and biology; politically, centre-Left (in UK terms) / ‘green’, but now non- and indeed anti-ideological as far as it’s possible to be so.
+What went for BSc psychology as I was ‘taught’ at the University of Liverpool, England, in the late 1970s, was the behaviourism and even psychoanalysis still holding sway, before psychology became much more a science as it gained its crucial evolutionary underpinning, and Robin Dunbar arrived to transform the department very much for the better.
 I was there a decade too early, and the experience inoculated me against academia, but I retained a strong interest in psychology, biology and evolution theory to later resurface.
-Also at that time, there was no escape, though, from the absurd fusion I encountered there — notably in those supposedly the brightest — of the pseudo-science and fraud of Freud with denial of human-nature in the insistence on only environmental causation and (neo-)Marxist politics.
+Also at that time, there was no escape from the absurd fusion I encountered there — notably in those supposedly the brightest — of the pseudo-science and fraud of Freud fused with the denial of human-nature in the insistence on only environmental causation through (neo-)Marxist politics.
 This was in-embryo what has since filtered down through society and across the whole establishment in its every facet, and to almost every workplace and civic space, to produce the ‘identity politics’ / ‘political correctness’ totalitarianism — truly the new fascism — now ubiquitous, and promoted not least in the centre-Left/’green’ political circles I once inhabited.
 Often it makes any intelligent discussion of politics, much philosophy and large areas of science difficult or near impossible.
 Frequently, debate is just shut down, with those who offer informed correctives subject to all kinds of personal attack: routine complete misrepresentation, libel, and ‘no-platforming’ as the standard response.
 I should know.